 Do you want to begin a new Halloween tradition in your neighborhood, and get the holiday excitement started early?
 Have you ever been Ghosted?
 This type of ghosting is a fun way for friends, co-workers, and neighbors to spread the seasonal fun.
-You don't need social media to go viral as this game spreads joy and fun the old fashioned way.
+You don't need social media to go viral as this game spreads joy and fun in the old fashioned way.
 It's like a chain letter, but with only treats and no tricks.

 When to Start Ghosting

 Ghosting should be done a week or more before Halloween.
 You may want to target an October 15 kickoff to give it a chance to spread through a neighborhood or a large company.
 Among a few friends, October 24 might be a good start.

 - Two brown paper lunch bags

 - Two copies of the "You've Been Ghosted" letter